Taimur-Shabbir/Predicting-Spotify-Artist-Success/README.md

 # How to run this project

-- Download the Jupyter notebook\
+- Download the Jupyter notebook
 - Download the data files named cleaned_data.csv, newartists2015onwards.csv and playlists_ids_and_titles.csv\
 - Ensure you import all the required modules.
 The code for this is already present in the Notebook but a full list of the imports can be found in the requirements.txt file\
 - Change paths to load the data from your local machine once you have downloaded the data files mentioned in point 2\
-- Run the whole Jupyter Notebook}
+- Run the whole Jupyter Notebook